Partially implicit Runge-Kutta methods for wave-like equations: Application 2: Scalar wave equation

 and the eigenvalues of $M_3$ are

 The stability criterion, $|e_\pm| \leq 1$, for $x\ne 0$ results in

 The condition $|\det(M_3)| \leq 1$ is equivalent to

 which coincides partially with the boundaries of the stability region.
 The conditions~(\ref{e:numbound3a})-(\ref{e:numbound3c}) and (\ref{e:numbounddet3b}) are more restrictive for larger values of $x$, therefore the value $\bar{x}_{\rm max}$ determines the stability properties of the system at these boundaries.
-However the condition (\ref{e:numbound3d}) (which is equivalent to (\ref{e:numbounddet3a})), can be more restrictive for small values of $x$ depending on the value of $c_1$ and $c_2$.
-For this case, both $\bar{x}_{\rm max}$ and $\bar{x}_{\rm min}$ are relevant for the analysis of the stability.
+However the condition (\ref{e:numbound3d}) (which is equivalent to (\ref{e:numbounddet3a})), can be more restrictive for small values of $x$ depending on the value of $\ce_1$ and $\ce_2$.
+For this case, both $\bar{x}_{\rm max}$ and $\bar{x}_{\rm min}$ are relevant for the stability analysis.